tyler-romero/LungCancerDemo/README.md

 In the mean time, execute the script [insert_other_items_in_sql_database.py](preprocessing/insert_other_items_in_sql_database.py).
 This script creates and fill tables for the labels, the CNN model and a gif representation of the images.

+## Python Workflow
+The python workflow is meant to demonstrate how a data scientist might prepare the model prior to operationalizing it in SQL.

+There are two ways to walk through this workflow.
+One is by executing the stepN_*.py files in order.
+These files will generate features, perform PCA, train a fast trees model, and score the fast trees model.
+The other way is to walk through the ipython notebook: [data_scientist_workflow.ipynb](Python/data_scientist_workflow.ipynb).

+## SQL Workflow
 ### Process 1: Featurization of Lung Scans with CNN

 The initial process generates features from the scans using a pretrained ResNet.
 In the SQL stored procedure [sp_00_cnn_feature_generation_create.sql](sql/sp_00_cnn_feature_generation_create.sql), the code can be found.
 To create the store procedure you just need to execute the SQL file in SQL Server Management Studio.
 This will create several new stored procedures under `lung_cancer_database/Programmability/Stored Procedures`.